← All field notes

 Startup CTO

-Real per-tier menu for a fractional CTO monthly retainer in 2026.
+Real per-depth menu for a fractional CTO monthly retainer in 2026, inside Continuum's $3,000-$15,000/mo Partner tier.
 Hours, response time, decision authority, and what each price actually buys.
 Three anecdotes from real engagements.

 Matthew TurleyMay 28, 202610 min read